Australia is a vast country and many of the most exciting routes and destinations are in remote areas where only off road camper vans are able to go.

 Trakka campervans and motorhomes

-We’ll start off with one of my favourite campervans, Trakka.
+And now for one of my favourite campervans, Trakka.

 Trakka seem to be really honing in on their model offerings, discontinuing those that (I presume) have not been selling as well, and just keeping the models that everyone wants.